 UPDATE – This post was updated May 17, 2018.
 We removed a pair of Guccis — they’re beautiful, they’re great, and they’re tough to get in a variety of sizes — and replaced a couple other brands.
 We added five additional brands and we’ve updated all pricing.
 Vroom!

-What Are Driving Shoes?
+What Are Men’s Driving Shoes?
 A Quick History

 In 1963, the Italian Ministry of Industry and Trade gave Gianni Mostile a patent for his new creation, driving shoes.
 Sig.
 Mostile’s new company, called Car Shoe, created driving shoes for the very practical reason of helping race car drivers work the pedals.
 The new style of shoes were primarily defined by the nubbed sole: dozens of small rubber studs protruding from the outsole gave drivers more traction on the metal acceleration, brake and clutch (ABC) pedals.
 The heightened “foot feel” made it easier to perform the race car driver’s standard “heel-and-toe” technique of operating the pedals.

-Driving Shoes: They Really Work for Racing
+Driving Shoes: They Really Do Work

 Heel-and-toe isn’t something the everyday driver needs — if you’re using the technique, you’re probably not unaccustomed to seeing red flashing lights in the rearview (haha, insert smiley face here).
 But heel-and-toe is definitely used by race car drivers.
 In a nutshell, it’s a way of operating the ABC pedals simultaneously so the car’s engine doesn’t lose the all-important RPMs that keep that baby performing at peak.
 Park it here for a minute and take a look at this great video from Driver61.com on how to do the heel-and-toe technique.